Jack the Giant Slayer: Pre-production

-In October 2010, New Line gave Bryan Singer the green-light to begin pre-production work on Jack the Giant Killer, with production scheduled to begin the following spring.
+In October 2010, New Line Cinema gave Bryan Singer the green-light to begin pre-production work on Jack the Giant Killer, with production scheduled to begin the following spring.
 In November 2010, Singer began screen-testing for the male and female leads.
 Aaron Johnson, Nicholas Hoult, and Aneurin Barnard were considered for the role of the young farmhand, and Adelaide Kane, Lily Collins, and Juno Temple tested for the princess role.

 In December 2010, Singer said, "I'm very much looking forward to using the EPIC Red for my next movie Jack the Giant Killer which will be shot in, what else, 3D.
 The camera's incredibly compact size and extraordinary resolution are ideal for the 3D format.
 But more importantly Jack the Giant Killer is my first movie set in a time before electricity.
 The EPIC's extraordinary exposure latitude will allow me to more effectively explore the use of natural light".

 In February 2011, The Hollywood Reporter reported that Stanley Tucci had been cast as the antagonist, the king's advisor who plans on taking over the kingdom, and Bill Nighy and John Kassir were cast as Fallon, the two-headed leader of the giants; Nighy would play the big head and Kassir would play the smaller head.
 Also in February, Nicholas Hoult was offered the lead role.
 Singer said he had liked him since Skins and was very supportive of his casting in X-Men: First Class.
 Later that month, Ewan McGregor joined the cast as the leader of the king's elite guard, who helps fight giants.

 In March 2011, Eleanor Tomlinson was cast opposite Nicholas Hoult as the princess and Ian McShane was cast to play her father, King Brahmwell.
-Two days later, New Line and Warner Bros. announced a release date of June 15, 2012.
+Two days later, New Line Cinema and Warner Bros.
+Pictures announced a release date of June 15, 2012.